 Since 1992 he has been teaching several courses in General and Inorganic Chemistry, Bioinorganic Chemistry, Physical Methods in Inorganic Chemistry, Nuclear Magnetic Resonance, Spectroscopic Analysis, Soil Biochemistry, Soil Fertility.
 He is currently involved in teaching General and Inorganic Chemistry for the Laurea in Pharmaceutical Chemistry and Technology and for the Laurea in Agricultural Technology, in addition to the course in Biomolecular NMR Spectroscopy for the Master in Molecular and Industrial Biotechnology at the University of Bologna.
 He is also Professor of General and Inorganic Chemistry at the Free University of Bolzano since 2004.

-He has authored ca. 140 papers on international journals as well as ca. 20 book chapters.
+He has authored ca. 160 papers on international journals among which ca. 20 book chapters.

 He has tutored ca. 40 M.Sc. and Ph.D. theses.

 He has given several talks at Italian universities (11) and foreign academic institutions (26), national congresses (11) and international conferences (45).

 Visiting Professor from 2013 to 2015, teaching Protein NMR and Bioinorganic Chemistry, at the Universidade Federal do Rio Grande do Sul (Porto Alegre, Brasile) within the international program “Science without Borders” funded by the Brazilian Government.